Hornbill-Docs/esp-config/esp-config/security/sso/single-sign-on.md

 * Admin access to Hornbill Configuration
 * An Identity Provider that supports SAML 2.0

+## Accessing Single Sign-On Profiles
+* Open Configuration and search for `sso` and select `SSO Profiles` from the results

 ## Download the Hornbill Meta data

 The Service Provider (Hornbill) meta data files needed for configuring your IdP can be downloaded from your Hornbill instance